ritzdorf/node-import-times/README.md

 # Current Import Times for Ethereum Nodes

-These numbers are based on roughly 4000 blocks for archive nodes running on the same machene.
+These numbers are based on roughly 4000 blocks for archive nodes running on the same machine.
+These numbers are in no way representative, but meant to get a glimpse into the current state.
+Very slow block import times seem to be caused by variable I/O performance.
+However, certain blocks appears to be reproducibly slower than others, e.g. 10537760 for geth.

 ### Geth